By Sungard AS

 DRaaS features an outsourced solution in a private cloud environment with dedicated infrastructure for each customer.
 No shared resources, so that's more secure and compliant with industry regulations.
 All of the great cloud benefits apply, and you can tailor your DRaaS package based on two key metrics: RTO and RPO.
 Recovery Time Objective (RTO) is the speed of the recovery of the network.
 Recovery Point Objective (RPO) is the precise point in an application's processing where a recovery occurs.

 An RTO of 15 minutes and an RPO that is near zero are more expensive than if these metrics are measured in hours and minutes respectively.
-You can designate a mix of shorter and longer RTO and RPO times, for mission critical and other applications and data, to lower costs and get the recovery solution best suited to your organization.
+You can designate a mix of shorter and longer RTO and RPO times, for mission critical and other applications and data, to lower costs and get the recovery solution best suited to your organisation.

 Interested in finding out more about DRaaS?
 Check out the online toolkit, featuring executive brief, "Recovery as a Service Comes of Age" co-authored by Presidio, Sungard AS, and Cisco.